 fall, spring, academic year and summer program guidelines:

-- Credit is not granted for courses in business, education, journalism, or other subjects at Columbia that professional schools teach.
+- Credit is not granted for courses in business, education, marketing, journalism, social work, or other subjects at Columbia that professional schools teach.

 - Credit is not granted for internships or internship courses.